-This is an obvious question that every gambler might have had at some point.
+This is an obvious question that every gambler might even have had at some point.
 The answer is simple.
 Sportsbooks do not take away all the money earned from a lost bet.
 They only keep a little part of it, and the remaining part is used to pay the winners.

-This small part that is kept aside is called a ‘vig.’
+This one small part that is kept aside is called a ‘vig.’
 And the vig is a small fee charged on the betting amount to ensure that sportsbooks are profitable in the long run.